 I wasn’t sure how easy (or not) it would be to make a carrot cake that would be appropriate on the keto diet.
 I’m happy to say that it IS possible!
 With around 7g carbs and 3g fiber for a generous frosted slice, this cake is a great low carb option.

 Keto mug cakes

 Mug cakes are amazing.
 Making them is the quickest and easiest way to satisfy those sugar cravings.
 And another advantage is that they are usually single-serve, so they are self-limiting, which is a very good thing when it comes to keto desserts!

 This is one of the most successful recipes on this blog, and it’s also quite controversial.
 Many readers love it.
 Just as many say (mostly on Pinterest) that it needs more cream cheese to taste like true cheesecake.

 I make the original recipe regularly and adore it.
 Why don’t you try for yourself?
 It’s ready in a few minutes and requires just a few ingredients.

 17. Chocolate mug cake

-If you like gooey chocolatey desserts, this is the keto dessert for you!
+If you like gooey chocolate desserts, this is the one for you!
 When I first made it I struggled a bit because it made two servings and I was always tempted to polish them both off… I have since learned to make a single serving.
 Phew!

 18. Peanut butter mug cake

 Peanut butter flavor and a fluffy cake texture… this is perfection.
-Topped with a dollop of heavy cream, it’s definitely one of my favorite keto desserts.
+Topped with a dollop of keto whipped cream, it’s definitely one of my favorite keto desserts.